Updated January 20, 2020

 Of all the things to do in Cienfuegos, perhaps a tour of the architecture is the most interesting.
 Elegant, refined, sedate, Cienfuegos, (which translates into one hundred fires) is a step back not only in time but in geography.
-The center of the city is more reminiscent of a 1920s coastal city in the south of France than a town in modern day central Cuba.
+The center of the city is more reminiscent of a 1920s coastal city in the south of France than a town in modern-day central Cuba.
 From Cienfuegos restaurants to gorgeous architecture, there’s plenty to see and do here.

 The first thing that will strike you is the architecture.

 I love cemeteries and always try to visit one when in a new city.
 As a bonus, La Reina Cemetery is one of the most interesting things to do in Cienfuegos.
 Cemeteries are a good way to learn more about the history of a place and to absorb the culture.
 A short distance from Cienfuegos is the Reina (Queen) Cemetery.
 I had heard that the statuary here was impressive but I was not prepared for the level of artistic achievement I saw there.

 Opened in 1839 and declared a national monument in 1990, La Reina Cemetery is a must see in Cienfuegos.
-There is a caretaker at the front gate who will be happy to tell you the history of the cemetery as well as the legends surrounding some monuments like the beautiful Sleeping Beauty.
+There is a caretaker at the front gate who will be happy to tell you the history of the cemetery as well as the stories surrounding some monuments like the legend of the beautiful Sleeping Beauty.
 This story tells the tale of a beautiful young woman who many say died of a broken heart while others say she died of cholera during one of the many epidemics.

 Maybe you’re looking for more tropical things to do in Cienfuegos.
-After hot days of exploring Cienfuegos, a visit to El Nicho for a swim in the many waterfalls is a refreshing change.
+After hot days of exploring, a visit to El Nicho for a swim in the many waterfalls is a refreshing change.